cris-developer/Peter-the-goalkeeper-game/README.md

 ## MVP (DOM - CANVAS)
 - Peter moves from left to right at the bottom of the screen
 - Balls come from above, which is the rival team’s midfield.
-- Birds appear randomly on the left side of the screen.

 --------
 ## Backlog
 - Lives (goals scored)